Illinois Institute of Technology's Office of Financial Aid provides institutional and federal financial assistance for students and families.

 The financial aid team strives to educate, empower, and support students with an understanding of financial aid options and resources in approachable environment.

 Comprehensive Aid Program

 Illinois Institute of Technology administers a comprehensive financial aid program which includes federal, state, and institutional funds for full- and part-time undergraduate students.
 Federal programs include grants, loans, and work-study employment.
 State programs include grant funds.
 Most federal and state funds are based on demonstrated financial need.
+The university uses the formula established by the U.S. Congress to determine financial need for assistance.
 Institutional funds include need-based grants and loans, as well as merit scholarships based on academic and service achievements.
 Private loans are also available and are based on credit approval from the lender.

 Student Eligibility Requirements to Receive Federal and State Financial Assistance

-Students must be U.S. citizens or eligible non-citizens, be enrolled in a degree-seeking program at least half-time (4.5 credit hours or more per semester for graduates, six credit hours or more per semester for undergraduates), and demonstrate academic progress towards graduation to qualify for federal and state aid.
-Satisfactory Academic Progress (SAP) includes a minimum grade point average and sufficient credit hours earned each semester towards the completion of a degree program.
+Students must be U.S. citizens or eligible non-citizens, be enrolled in a degree-seeking program at least half-time (4.5 credit hours or more per semester for graduates, 6 credit hours or more per semester for undergraduates), and demonstrate academic progress towards graduation to qualify for federal and state aid.
+Satisfactory Academic Progress (SAP) includes a minimum grade point average, a sufficient percentage of credit hours earned each semester, and timely progress towards the completion of a degree program.
 The university has an established SAP policy in compliance with federal and state regulations.
 Failure to comply with the university's SAP policy will lead to a student losing their eligibility for federal and state financial assistance.
 International students are not eligible for federal financial aid.

 Federal Financial Aid Application Process